geosolutions-it/MapStore2/docs/user-guide/filtering-layers.md

 ### Quick Filter

-The user can perform two type of quick filters:
+The user can perform three type of quick filters:

 * Filter by **attributes**

 * Filter by **clicked point in the map**

+* Filter by **the current viewport**

 #### Quick Filter by attributes